AndyHazz/MMM-UKLiveBusStopInfo/README.md

 Additional Module for MagicMirror²  https://github.com/MichMich/MagicMirror

 Forked from original (no longer supported) module by nwootton.
-Main changes are to only show realtime info if available (to make it clear if bus is actually on time or just doesn't have any realtime updates).
+Main changes are to only show realtime info if available for that specific bus (to make it clear if bus is actually on time or just doesn't have any realtime updates).

 # Module: UKLiveBusStopInfo
 Magic Mirror Module for UK bus information.
 Returns real-time info about a SPECIFIC bus stop(s).